(2026-05-31 revised)

 RMDs

-At 72 or 73 you must start taking required minimum distributions (RMDs) from the IRA.
+At age 73 (currently) you must start taking required minimum distributions (RMDs) from the TIRA.
 Not that you will be paying more tax than if you have converted the money, but you may not need the money.
-It is too late to convert to Roth, so now it leaves the tax advantaged realm.
+It is too late to convert to Roth for the current RMD, so now it leaves the tax advantaged realm.

 A good stock investment will grow faster than inflation.
 Maybe you will pick an explosive growth stock and make a fortune.
-If this is in the Roth, you may use any amount of the money tax free.
-In an IRA, use too much in a year and you bump the tax bracket.
+If this is in the Roth, you may withdraw any amount of money tax free.
+In a TIRA, withdraw too much in a year and you bump the tax bracket.
 Or the tax rates may go up.
-And the RMDs will go up because they are a percentage of the total in the IRA.
+And the RMDs will go up because they are a percentage of the total in the TIRA.
 This is why I have suggested to convert risky high growth investments to a Roth before the safe stuff (bonds, CDs).

 The Widow(er) Tax (2024-05-04)

-If you are married, you are using the married tax table for ordinary income on IRA withdrawals.
+If you are married, you are using the married tax table for ordinary income on TIRA withdrawals.
 But what happens if a spouse dies?
 The living spouse is suddenly single and using that tax table - way higher tax bracket for a given income.
-This is a good reason to push IRA to Roth conversion.
+This is a good reason to push TIRA to Roth conversion.

-If IRA withdrawals are in addition to other taxable income (pension, taxable Social Security) they will be taxed at your marginal rate, not your average tax rate.
+If TIRA withdrawals are in addition to other taxable income (pension, taxable Social Security) they will be taxed at your marginal rate, not your average tax rate.

 Tax Efficient Conversions